What’s the best place to bury the dead body? – On the second page of Google.

 According to Morphos, “Typography accounts for 95% of a website’s design.
 Many aspects, such as font choice, adequate length, and size of the text, as well as the hierarchy of the typographical layout, helps guide users through the site.”

 Also, if you check their mobile site, it looks clean and attractive.
 Unlike other newspaper apps, one doesn’t need to download the app to take complete advantage of this newspaper.
-Thus, when the website designers of India know how to do their job, the results are marvelous.
+Thus, when the website designers of India know how to do their job, they end up improving website's performance.

 Fonts are said to be the backbone of the responsive website design, and they need to complement the brand and the background; otherwise, it will be a huge failure.
 Fonts not fitting the brand’s philosophy will not make coherent sense to the consumers.
 And they decide on readability, especially for the brands that thrive on written content.

-8. Declutter the Actual Website Design and Design a New One
+8. Declutter the Actual Website and Design a New One

 Sometimes, the original website design doesn’t work for mobile devices.
 Hence, it needs to be decluttered completely, only keeping the basics.
 Below mentioned are two figures of the mobile websites of universities – one on the left is the image of Yale University, and on the right is the image of Oregon State University.